aarxshi/rainfall_tabpfn/README.md

-# Rainfall Forecast Adjustment using TabPFN
+# 🌧️ Rainfall Forecast Adjustment using TabPFN

-This project demonstrates how rainfall forecast accuracy can be improved using TabPFN — a transformer-based meta-learning model for tabular data.
+This project demonstrates how rainfall forecast accuracy can be improved using **TabPFN** — a transformer-based meta-learning model for tabular data.
 It involves machine learning, open environmental data, and climate informatics.

 ---